chengmo23/auto_zoom/README.md

 - shows the lesson's name and meeting password (if needed) in the win 10 toast notification (this function is only for win10)
 - change interval of checking whether lessons started

+# How to use

+- download the ZIP and decompressed it
+- nevigate to the right directory and type in `py auto_zoom.py` in the command prompt

 # Other functions to add?

 - GUI with CRUD operations on lessons' details?